Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 3. Your **Target** client code will be detected automatically.
 4. Optionally, provide your Environment ID.
 5. Set the timeout value to at least 5 seconds.
-6. Optionally, enter the target workspace property token (Generated from Target UI).
+6. Optionally, enter the Target workspace property token that was generated from Target UI.
 7. Click **Save**.
-8. Follow the publishing process to update SDK configuration
+8. Follow the publishing process to update SDK configuration.

 ## Add Target to your app